The Little Red Schoolbook: United Kingdom

-The book was translated into English by Berit Moore a Norwegian living in England in 1970.
+The book was translated into English by Berit Moore, a Norwegian living in England in 1970.

+The English edition was first distributed in Ireland by Filmbank Publications, Dublin during April 1972 and was available until the Censorship Publications Board banned it on 28 April 1972.

 In the UK, Christian morality campaigner Mary Whitehouse pressed for the book to be prosecuted in a letter to the Director of Public Prosecutions, although action was already being taken.
 She was quoted in a Daily Telegraph article published on 29 March 1971 asserting the book "had caused 'incalculable harm' to children" in Denmark"; it "normalises the most licentious behaviour", she believed.
 Ross McWhirter, in a letter to The Guardian, thought "the real issue" about the book was its seditious nature.

 The offices of the book's British publisher, Richard Handyside, were raided by the police and the eventual prosecution under the Obscene Publications Act was successful.
 Headmistress Elizabeth Manners, a witness for the prosecution at the trial, said: "It is not true to say that masturbation for girls is harmless, since a girl who has become accustomed to the shallow satisfactions of masturbation may find it very difficult to adjust to complete intercourse.
 This should be checked, but I believe it to be a fact".
 The court's decision was upheld on appeal on the basis that Handyside had not shown the public interest was served by issuing the book.
 It reached the European Court of Human Rights in the case known as Handyside v United Kingdom.
 The government however allowed a second, censored edition to be published, in which some of the passages criticised in court were amended or cut.

 It was the subject of a BBC Radio 4 documentary in 2008 presented and produced by Jolyon Jenkins.
 It was also discussed critically by Peter Hitchens in his 2009 book The Broken Compass: How British Politics Lost its Way.

 An unexpurgated edition of the book, bar one minor cut, was published in the UK in July 2014.